S. Korean gov't begins efforts to raise sunken Sewol ferry

 JINDO, South Korea, March 22, Kyodo

-The South Korean government began operations Wednesday to raise the Sewol ferry that sank almost three years ago off the country's southwestern coast, officials said, giving hope to bereaved families that the remains of those still missing may be found.
+The South Korean government on Wednesday began raising the hull of the Sewol ferry that sank almost three years ago off the country's southwestern coast, officials said, giving hope to bereaved families that the remains of those still missing may be found.

-The Ministry of Oceans and Fisheries said if conditions prove to be good following a test lifting in the morning, work may proceed to hoist the 6,825-ton ship, which lies at a depth of about 44 meters in waters near Jindo Island, all the way to the surface.
+The Ministry of Oceans and Fisheries carried out a test lifting of the 145-meter-long, 6,825-ton ship, which lies at a depth of about 44 meters in waters near Jindo Island, in the morning, raising it about 1 meter above the seabed before deciding to proceed with the salvage.

-The sinking in April 2014 left 295 people dead and nine missing, mostly high school students on an excursion.
-It also tarnished then President Park Geun Hye's presidency, as she came under harsh public criticism for the government's botched rescue operations in the early hours of the nation's worst maritime disaster.
+"We started to raise the hull of the Sewol at 8:50 p.m. and expect the hull to be lifted 13 meters above the surface at around 11 a.m.
+Thursday," a spokesman for the ministry was later quoted as saying by Yonhap News Agency.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.